Herrliche Zeiten

 Herrliche Zeiten is a 2018 German comedy-drama film directed by Oskar Roehler, starring Katja Riemann and Oliver Masucci.
 It tells the story of an affluent couple looking for a new housekeeper.
 As a joke, they write in the ad that they are looking for "slaves", which has unexpected consequences.
+The film is based on the novel Subs by Thor Kunkel.